GregSommerville/machine-learning-blackjack-solution/Readme.md

 Along with other configuration values used in the GA, population size has a significant impact on performance.
 The smaller the population size, the faster the GA will execute.
 On the other hand, if the size is too low the population may not have enough genetic diversity to find the ultimate solution.

 ## Performance Notes
+This program consumes a lot of processing power.
+Running tests of hundreds of thousands of hands of Blackjack for hundreds or thousands of candidates consumes a lot of time.
+It's really imperative to write the code so that it works as efficiently as possible.
+If your CPU isn't consistently at or above 95% usage, there's still room for improvement.

 Multi-threading is a natural fit for genetic algorithms because we often want to perform the same action on each candidate.
 The best example of this is when we calculate fitness scores.
 This is often an operation that takes quite a bit of time.
 In our case, we're dealing out 25,000 hands, and each hand has to be played until the end.
 If we're single-threading that code, it's going to take a long time.
 Multi-threading is really the way to go.

 Luckily, there's a ridiculously simple way to efficiently use all of your processors for an operation like this.
 This code loops over all of the candidates in the currentGeneration list, calls the fitness function and sets the fitness property for each: